PalliLink/JID-2358-PalliLink/README.md

 ### :radioactive: Known Issues:
 * Calendar UI has a two weeks button that will crash the app
-* When scheduling a new appointment, the appointment list will not update until the user exits the page and re-enters
 * The calendar when in scheduling appointments has an overflow when using a specific appointment type
 * Flex widget breaks when going into patient details
+* Clicking on physician profile will cause the physican home to have two instances, one before the changes were made and one after the changes are made.

 ## Version 0.2.0
 ### :health_worker: New Features: